- March 4, 2018

-Lead nuturing is the procedure of developing relationships with buyers at each state of the sales funnel, and through every step of the buyer’s journey.
-It focuses marketing and communication efforts on listening to the requirements of prospects, and providing the information and answers they need.
+Lead nurturing system is the procedure of developing relationships with buyers at each stage of the sales funnel and through every step of the buyer’s journey.
+Also, It focuses on marketing and communication efforts on listening to the requirements of prospects and providing the information and answers they need.

 - On average, 50% of the leads in any system are not yet ready to buy (Marketo).